boonsboos/microm/notes/bytecode.md

 where TYPE is any of Microm's supported number types or a list of those types.

-you would then do stuff like `add i32 0 1` or `mov u8 65 1`
+you would then do stuff like `add 0 1` or `mov U8 0 128` or `copy`
 ***
-encoding TYPE would be done as follows: the highest bit of the byte is set.
+encoding TYPE would be done as follows:

-therefore:
 ```
 0x00 = U8
-0x70 = U8 list
 0x01 = U16
-0x71 = U16 list
+...
+0x09 = F64
 ```

-and so on.
+numbers are just plainly encoded, just as byte arrays; no LEB128 jank.

+do note the bytes are encoded in little endian format